 • dermatitis and neurodermatitis;

-• the uncontrolled reception of some groups of drugs, in particular diuretics, nonsteroidal anti-inflammatory agents, as well as paracetamol and ampicillin.
+• uncontrolled reception of some groups medicines, in particular diuretics, non-steroidal anti-inflammatory drugs, as well as paracetamol and ampicillin.

-Not the last place in the formation of such a pathological process occupy:
+Not the last place in the formation of such a pathological process is occupied by:

-• an excess of iron in the body - this can be achieved by consuming products or medicines, which includes a large amount of this substance;
+• excess iron in the body - this can be achieved by consuming foods or medications that contain large amounts of this substance;

-• procedure of blood transfusion, especially if it is performed several times a week.
-In such cases, they say about the occurrence of transfusion hemosiderosis;
+• blood transfusion procedure, especially if it is performed several times a week.
+In such cases, they talk about the occurrence of transfusion hemosiderosis;

-• increased absorption of hemosiderrine by the organs of the digestive system;
+• increased absorption of hemosiderin by the digestive system;

 Classification

-According to the degree of prevalence of the pathological process, there is:
+According to the degree of prevalence of the pathological process, there are:

-• generalized or general hemosiderosis - Forms against the background of a system process.
-In such situations, the hemosidemin accumulates in the spleen and liver, as well as in the Red bone marrow, which they change their color and become rusty or brown;
+• generalized or general hemosiderosis- is formed against the background of some system process.
+In such situations, hemosiderin accumulates in the spleen and liver, as well as in the red bone marrow, causing them to change color and become rusty or brown;

-• local, focal or local hemosiderosis It is characterized in that the accumulation of iron-containing intracellular pigment can be carried out both in small areas of the body, for example, in the hematoma zone and in the cavity of one of the internal organs.
-Most often it is noted in light tissues.
+• local, focal or local hemosiderosis- differs in that the accumulation of iron-containing intracellular pigment can occur both in small areas of the body, for example, in the area of hematomas, and in the cavity of one of the internal organs.
+This is most often observed in lung tissue.

-• primary - reasons for today remain unknown;
+• primary - the reasons remain unknown today;

-• secondary - develops against the background of the flow of any of the above ailments.
+• secondary - develops against the background of any of the above ailments.

-• idiopathic light hemosiderosis, which in the medical sphere is called the buoy of purple lungs.
+• idiopathic pulmonary hemosiderosis, which in the medical field is called brown purpura of the lungs.

-In cases of skin lesions, the disease may occur in several variations, which is divided into:
+In cases of damage to the skin, the disease can occur in several variations, which is why it is divided into:

 • senile hemosiderosis;